Drunk Driving Accidents in Ridgefield

-If you have been seriously injured, or if your loved one has been killed in a drunk driving accident anywhere in Connecticut, our experienced DUI victim attorneys at Hastings, Cohan & Walsh, LLP can help you pursue the justice you deserve.
-Call us today at (877) 801-6202 for a free case review.
+If you have been seriously injured, or if a loved one has been killed in a drunk driving accident in Ridgefield or anywhere in Connecticut, our experienced DUI victim attorneys at Hastings, Cohan & Walsh, LLP can help you pursue the justice you deserve.
+We proudly serve the Bridgeport, Norwalk, Ridgefield, Stamford and surrounding communities.

 Holding Drunk Drivers Accountable

 If you have been involved in a drunk driving accident in Connecticut, make sure you know your rights.
-Our experienced Connecticut accident attorneys can help you and prove the drunk driver’s liability and fight for the compensation you need to recover from your losses.
+Our experienced Ridgefield personal injury attorneys can help you and prove the drunk driver’s liability and fight for the compensation you need to recover from your losses.
 Even if the other driver was uninsured or underinsured, you may have the ability to obtain compensation.

 Connecticut Dram Shop Liability